 There are some undeniably great 'plug and play' record players on the market (see our round-up of the best record players for inspiration) and, when it comes to more complex decks, a number of dealers who will help you set them up correctly.
 But if you're prepared to get your hands a little dirty, there's a lot you can do to ensure you get your turntable performing to its full capability yourself.
-Which could save you a tidy sum into the bargain.
+Which could save you a tidy sum in the bargain.

 First, you'll want to set up your turntable correctly.
-After that, if you want to know how to get the best sound from your record player, from arm-positioning to cartridge-fitting, read on.
+After that, if you want to know how to get the very best sound from your record player, from arm-positioning to cartridge-fitting, read on.

 How do vinyl records work?

 Have a close look at a record.
 That spiralling groove is packed with tiny bumps causing the cartridge stylus (sometimes called the needle) to move.
 This movement is converted into an electrical signal by an electromagnetic mechanism inside the cartridge body.

 Remember the tiny diamond tip of the cartridge is trying to trace bumps as small as a micron (1000th of a millimetre) and you’ll get an idea of just how difficult the task is.
 Any external vibration will degrade the cartridge’s ability to track the groove accurately.

 These disturbances can be caused by many different sources: the sound coming from the speakers, footfall transmitted through the floor, even passing traffic sending vibration energy through the structure of your house.
 Yes, really.